 - Exploration Place – located in Exploration Place, the Early Explorers program offers 4 different classes lasting 90 minutes.
 Learn more about their program and how to register at the Exploration Place website.

-- Heart to Hart Preschool: this is a 3.5 hour program at Hearth Park Elementary for kids aged 3 & 4.
+- Heart to Hart Preschool: this is a 3.5 hour program at Heather Park Elementary for kids aged 3 & 4.
 Learn more.